2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 - **Forced Closure**: Less desirable, as it relies on publishing a commitment transaction, with potentially unsuitable fees and a timelock, which slows down the closure.
 - **Cheating**: If one of the parties tries to steal funds by publishing an old transaction, the other can use the revocation key to punish this cheating.

-In the upcoming chapters, we will explore the Lightning Network from a broader perspective, focusing on how it operates as a network.
+In the upcoming chapters, we will explore the Lightning Network from a broader perspective, focusing on its operation as a network.

 # A Liquidity Network